kingsukhoi/DockerBook/04-dockercomposefordev.md

 * For mysql:
   * It will download and run a mariadb container
   * At the bottom there is a volumes deceleration.
 This tells docker to make a persistant volume where we can store our database.
 It mounts that decleration to `/var/lib/mysql` on the container.
-  * It mount a folder `./mysql/dumpfile_location` under `/docker-entrypoint-initdb.d/` on the container.
-One feature of the container we are using, is it will look under this directory for any sql files, and run them.
+  * It mount a file `./mysql/dumpfile_location/file.sql` to `/docker-entrypoint-initdb.d/file.sql` on the container.
+One feature of the container we are using, is it will look under this directory for any sql files, and run them. **If one of the dosen't import, the container will not start.** For your assignment, you only need to import `stocks-3rd.sql`.
   * It sets an environment variable called `MYSQL_ROOT_PASSWORD` to 'root'.
 In this container, this will set the root password to 'root'. **Warning, if you set a password to root in real life, you will get hacked, and I will laugh at you**
   * It binds port 3306 on the host to port 3306 on the container.